01 of 03

 02 of 03

-How to Have More Fun at the Main Street Electrical Parade
+How to Have More Fun at the Paint the Night Parade

 You can watch the parade from anywhere along the parade route, just like the park's daytime parade.
 You can also ask cast members if there are special viewing areas you can use.
 City Hall will have information about assistive listening devices.
 More about visiting Disneyland in a wheelchair or ECV.Continue to 3 of 3 below.